Linaro/Connect/_posts/bkk19/sessions/2019-03-06-boot-requirements-and-strategies-for-the-edge.md

 categories:
 - bkk19
 description: Edge computing has some unique requirements and challenges in the boot area.
-We provide an overview of these, and the strategies available to meet those requirements.
+LEDGE team and guests are digging in the details during a sprint at Connect.
+  This BoF session&nbsp; will summarize the findings and strategies to meet those requirements.&nbsp;Any presentation material will be made available after the sprint happens.
 image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-411.png